Does the United States own the moon?

-Space policy in the United States
+Space Policy in the United States

 Domestic space organizations such as the Space Science Institute and the National Space Society lobby the President and Congress for policies that they believe are in the public interest and favorable for their organizations.

 For example, energy drink company Red Bull undertook a space diving exploration project called Red Bull Stratos when they sponsored a team of engineers to lead an Austrian skydiver to jump from 24 miles in the atmosphere to free fall to earth in a special suit and a parachute.

-Space lawyers not only work with government agencies for how to regulate these kinds of activities, but they also work with the private agencies that undertake them in order to ensure their compliance with existing regulations.
+Space lawyers not only work with government agencies on how to regulate these kinds of activities, but they also work with the private agencies that undertake them in order to ensure their compliance with existing regulations.

 The Space Resource Exploration and Utilization Act of 2015

-Why become a Space Lawyer?
+Why Become a Space Lawyer?

 For attorneys who enjoy science, space law is a great fit.
-It’s also a great fit for attorneys who enjoy politics, negotiation and international relations.
+It’s also a great fit for attorneys who enjoy politics, negotiation, and international relations.

-Becoming a Space Lawyer – Making a career out of the final frontier
+Becoming a Space Lawyer – Making a Career Out of the Final Frontier